kusalsaraf/Bank_Management_System/README.md

 # Bank_Management_System
 The application is developed by me for maintaining a person's account in a Bank.
-I have developed this application using JAVA (using wings, JDBC, oracle database).
+I have developed this application using JAVA (Swings, JDBC, Oracle database).
 The project cover JAVA advanced concepts.
 Project Requirement: -
 1) IDE use NetBeans
 2) Oracle 18c database